Basic Earthquake Emergency Communication Node (BEECN)

 Alberta Park Nature Patch

-An underutilized acre of grass under a stand of Douglas fir in the center of the park was converted in 2018 into a lush forest understory setting.
-The Alberta Park Nature Patch features forest plantings, nurse logs, root wads, boulders, and an accessible gravel path.
+Completed in 2018 as the first pilot for the Ecologically Sustainable Landscapes Initiative, an acre of struggling grass under a stand of Douglas fir was converted into a lush forest garden.
+The Alberta Park Nature Patch features a unique variety of native and ornamental plants, nurse logs, root wads, boulders, and an accessible gravel path.
 These enhancements not only add beauty and natural elements to explore but improve habitat for birds and other native pollinators.

 Learn more about Nature Patches in Portland